 Prescription skin brightening products, like those formulated with 2% hydroquinone, can lighten dark spots and other forms of hyperpigmentation.
-After four weeks of consistent use, you should see your skin tone evening out.
+Depending on the strength of your Hydroquinone, you should see your skin tone evening out after about four weeks.
 By the third month, dark spots should be significantly reduced.
 These prescription products only work while you’re using them, and they don’t prevent the skin from producing new pigments in the future.

 Over-the-counter skin brightening products should be used both morning and night.
 These products usually contain ingredients like tranexamic acid, kojic acid, and niacinamide to reduce hyperpigmentation, calm redness and inflammation, and brighten skin.
 You should notice improvement after eight to 12 weeks of consistent use.